| 1. Brass or bronze

 the front of the house.
 Sometimes the "front" door is located on the side of the house.
 In this case, the number doesn't belong near the

-by the porch light.
+12. The number is on the overhang above the front porch.
+At night, when the porch light is turned on, the number is directly in front of the light.
+This outshines the number.
 Sometimes the number is shadowed by the overhang.
 Either way, you can't see the number at all.
-Please put the number below the overhang so the light can shine on the number.
+Please put the number on the same wall as the light so the light can shine on the number.

 13. Sixes that look like eights.
 Ones